-Below is the complete list of Dav Pilkey’s Big Dog and Little Dog books in publication order.
+Below is the complete list of Dav Pilkey’s Big Dog and Little Dog books in order.
 For this series, the chronological reading order is the same as the order of publication.

 About Big Dog and Little Dog